a-riceeater/ExtendAHand/README.md

 ## Challenges we ran into

+Some challenges were figuring out ways to store the post/comment data, etc.

+Another problem was that I didn't have much time.

 ## Accomplishments that we're proud of

+I was able to do it all in around 4-6 hours total.

 ## What we learned

+I learned new ways of storing stuff with SQL (using arrays in a value)

 ## What's next for ExtendAHand

+I will probably add more features, fix bugs, and polish it.